Profile Alex Gamelin

 Profile – About Alex Gamelin

-Alexander (Alex) Gamelin was born in Boston, Massachusetts on February 22, 1993 two minutes before his twin sister, Danielle.
-In 1998, he and his family moved from Boston to Merrick, New York on the South Shore of Long Island.
+Profile, ice dancer Alexander (Alex) Gamelin, and you can’t help but see his dedication.
+Alexander Gamelin was born in Boston, Massachusetts on February 22, 1993, two minutes before his twin sister, Danielle.
+In 1998, he and his family moved from Boston, Massachusetts to Merrick, New York on the South Shore of Long Island.
 Alex’s skating career began soon after.

 Alex and Yura Min teamed up in July 2015, two months after Danielle’s retirement.
 As it was, they were good friends, neither had a partner and both trained under Igor Shpilband in Novi, Michigan.
 Representing the Republic of Korea, they started competing in October 2015.
-With an eye on the 2018 Winter Olympic Games in PyeongChang, South Korea, Alex applied for South Korean citizenship soon after teaming up with Yura.
-To that end, he will gain South Korean citizenship in the coming months.
-Equally important, Alex will maintain dual American and South Korean citizenship.
+Believing in the strength of their partnership and with an eye on the 2018 Winter Olympic Games in PyeongChang, South Korea, Alex applied for South Korean citizenship when the team began competing in the fall of 2015.
+He became a naturalized South Korean citizen in July 2017 and maintains dual U.S. and South Korean citizenship.

 Before training under Igor Shpilband, Alexander was coached by Alexei Kiliakov, Elena Novak, Dmytri Illin and Ramil Sarkulov in Wheaton, Maryland; Karen Ludington, Christie Moxley-Hutson and Alexandr Kirsanov in Newark, Delaware; Evgeny Platov in Mt.
 Laurel, New Jersey; and Alexander Esman and Marina Koulbitskaya in Great Neck and Syosset, New York.